-As also mentioned at the public meeting held at Mayaguez on October 30, 2019 (minute 1:20 of the third section) Mr. Fernando Padilla made a two minutes presentation Mr. Lopez from PREPA informed the Board and the public that the Resolution had been approved the day before and that the record of the deliberation was on the Board record.
+At the public meeting held at Mayaguez on October 30, 2019 (minute 1:20 of the third section) Mr. Fernando Padilla made a two minutes presentation Mr. Lopez from PREPA informed the Board and the public that the Resolution had been approved the day before and that the record of the deliberation was on the Board record.
 Yet, this deliberative Record has not been included in the request for approval to FOMB or PREB, nor is on the record of this actual approval on September 26, 2019.

 It is of particular importance that the Sargent and Lundy report was not ready nor submitted on September 26, 2019 when the PREPA Board of Director approved the Contract.
 Because of this, it can not be considered as supporting the Board, decision, nor its "business judgment".

-PREB is not bound by whether PREPA Board complied or not with the "business judgment" standard.
-PREB has an affirmative duty to "balance the equities" and determine that the contracts comply with Law 57, 17 and public policy.
+PREB is not bound by applying a "business judgment" rule to its own decision PREB must balance the equities and hold specifically that the contract comply with the public policy and Laws 57 and 17.

-Five: What is PREB to do when it is confronted with the admission by PREPA that it could not negotiate a better contract due to Ecoelectrica/Naturgy alleged monopoly, used in a manner that further increases its monopoly power which is an independent violation of the Antitrust Legislation, absent any legal analysis of the legality of the alleged monopoly.
+Four: What is PREB to do when it is confronted with the admission by PREPA that it could not negotiate a better contract due to Ecoelectrica/Naturgy alleged monopoly, used in a manner that further increases its monopoly power, absent any legal analysis of the legality of the alleged monopoly?

-PREPA stated, and as such admitted, that the "sole provider" exception to soliciting proposals for capacity to replace Ecoelectrica limited PREPA, when that contract expires in 2022, because Ecoelectrica supposedly has a "natural monopoly" as the sole owner of the LNG terminal.
+PREPA stated that the "sole provider" exception to soliciting proposals for capacity to replace Ecoelectrica limited PREPA, when that contract expires in 2022, because Ecoelectrica supposedly has a "natural monopoly" as the sole owner of the LNG terminal.

 The LNG Terminal leases a dock from the Puerto Rico Ports Authority, dated April 1, 1996.